FortranVBA/DAP9/README.md

 1. Activate the virtual environment with `$ .venv\Scripts\activate` on windows or `$ source .venv/bin/activate` on macos or linux.
 2. Run the server with `$ python manage.py runserver`

-One you have launched the server, the main application entry point can be reached by visiting [http://localhost:8000/](http://localhost:8000/).
+Once you have launched the server, the main application entry point can be reached by visiting [http://localhost:8000/](http://localhost:8000/).

 You can either register as a new user, or use one of the already created users:
 -	Username: aze ; Password: a1z2e3r4